kylebebak/py-geohash-any/README.md

 **py-geohash-any** is a Python geohash library designed to be used with any encoding, focused on simplicity and clarity.

 ## Implementation details
 The core functions of the library work with binary geohashes.
 The functions for hashing, dehashing and finding neighbors wrap the core functions with with calls to `to_urlsafe()` and `to_binary()`, which in turn depend on the `base64url` module.
-If you want to use a different encoding, simply edit these functions, and change the value of `ENCODING_BITS` if necessary.
+If you want to use a different encoding, simply edit these functions, and change the value of `BITS` if necessary.

 Base 32 (5-bit) encoding is often used to create a compressed url-safe string from a binary geohash.
 In base 32, each character encodes 5 **longitude/latitude** halvings of the `(longitude, latitude)` space.